drioton/STP-Lab/README.md

 SW2(config)# spanning-tree vlan 20 priority 4096
 SW3(config)# spanning-tree vlan 30 priority 4096
 ```
-### SW3 Problem and why You Need to Change the Maximum Number of MAC Addresses on a Trunk Port
+### SW3 Problem and why you need to change the maximum Number of MAC Addresses on a Trunk Port

 Since a **trunk port** allows traffic from several VLANs, it will likely detect more than one MAC address.
 This causes the port security limit of **1** to be exceeded, which triggers a **violation** and places the port in **err-disabled** state.